 Temporary Buildings

-Submit to the Consultant for review, three copies of drawings showing details of construction and proposed location of temporary buildings including site trailers, prior to mobilization on site.
-One copy will be returned to the Contractor.
+Submit to the Consultant for review, one electronic copy of drawings showing details of construction and proposed location of temporary buildings including site trailers, prior to mobilization on site.
+One electronic copy will be returned to the Contractor.

-Payment

-Application for Payment: No payment will be made for materials and equipment covered by the submittals.
-Payment for materials and equipment shall be in accordance with Section 01025 - Measurement and Payment.

 Supplements

 The supplement listed below, following “End of Section”, forms part of this Specification.